 We did this as a private tour, though very reasonably priced.
 It was our family of four with one (excellent) guide, so we could set the pace for ourselves at each stop.
 The educational value for our kids of hearing war stories firsthand and seeing buildings destroyed or riddled with bullets from the war was priceless.

 Getting There: Buses run daily from Split and Dubrovnik to Mostar.
 Expect the bus in either direction to take one to two hours longer than scheduled.

 Where to Stay in Mostar: We loved our stay at Hotel Villa Milas, located just outside the Old Town.
-The room was clean, bright, and had air conditioning.
+The room was clean, and bright, and had air conditioning.
 A large buffet breakfast was provided.

 Please Note: There is no Uber in Mostar, you’ll need to take regular taxis.
 We had to ask restaurants and our hotel to call a taxi for us, but they always ran on meters and were happy to accept marks or euros in payment.

 Dubrovnik- 4 Nights

 Dubrovnik is the jewel of Croatia- and the most touristed city.
 It has become even more popular in recent years due to all the filming of Game of Thrones in the area.

 Dubrovnik has an Old Town that is walled, with narrow alleyways and restaurants packed in among ancient churches.
 Dubrovnik also has a lot of culture- from museums to the famous Dubrovnik Summer Festival, which includes chamber music performances most evenings.